kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

 - *Party: Remove Mission*
   - ***Optional:** Return to Hideout, then Transit Back to heal fully while removing Mission*
 - Run through left tunnel first, then right tunnel
-- Loot the pile of bones in the rancor room (+1; 6 Spikes)
+- Loot the pile of bones in the rancor room (+1; 9 Spikes)
 - Juke past the rancor and enter the Vulkar Base
   - Try to run always at a 90 degree angle from the rancor's pursuit
-  - You probably want to manually safety save before trying this trick
+  - You may want to manually safety save before trying this trick
+  - **Alternate Strat: Concussion Grenade**
+    - This strat is only recommended if you got a random Concussion Grenade drop before this (a 2.066% chance); otherwise we need all our Concussion Grenades elsewhere
+    - As you enter the Rancor room, run towards the Rancor and throw a Concussion Grenade
+    - Cancel combat and run towards the bone pile and loot it
+    - The Conc has a 50% chance to stun the rancor; if it worked, he will not chase you, and you can run past him quickly and safely
+    - If the rancor saved against the Conc, he will be charging you as you loot the bones; if so, you can juke him as above
+    - This strat saves 2s if the Conc stuns the rancor, and breaks even if not

 ### Vulkar Base

 - Turn right and ignore patrol droid
 - Defense turret skip
   - Open door to elevator area
-  - Make a manual safety save
-  - Stand in doorframe corner near terminal and make a manual save
+  - Stand in doorframe corner near terminal and make a manual safety save
   - Pause the game, then queue 1-2 concussion grenades on the center turret
     - If the first concussion grenade stuns all three turrets (21.6% chance) then you can save the second one for the Assault Droid later
+    - Or, if you really want to use a Concussion Grenade on the rancor above, you can opt to only use 1 Conc here no matter what
   - Unpause; if any turret remains unstunned after both grenades, load the safety save and try again
   - If all three turrets are stunned, take the elevator to the Garage
   - There is a 59.6% chance to stun all three turrets after *both* grenades.
 Good luck!
-  - You MUST stun all three turrets, since we will be leaving this way
+  - You MUST stun all three turrets, since we will be leaving this way and any unstunned turrets will get *two* shots at you as you leave
 - In the garage, take hallway on right and last door on right
-- Loot garage head's desk and supplies for passcard and Computer Spikes (+2; 8 Spikes)
+- Loot garage head's desk and supplies for passcard and Computer Spikes (+2; 11 Spikes)
 - Return to the main room then turn right down the central hallway and left at the end
 - Open the last door on the left and immediately use a medpac if you aren't at full health
 - Kandon Ark confronts you: 2,2,2